I know my COGS numbers, now what?

 Beginning Inventory + Purchases – Ending Inventory = Usage.

-The most successful operators understand this is only part of the equation.
-Understanding the Theoretical Cost or “perfect performance” and how far away the team is from achieving their goals, using a TvA style report.
+The most successful operators understand this is only part of the equation – by understanding the theoretical cost or “perfect performance” and how far away the team is from achieving their goals, using a Theoretical vs. Actual (or TvA) style report.

-The even savvier operators use systems (like Decision Logic) to ensure that this information drives action for the team to really start managing these discrepancies.
+The even savvier operators use systems to ensure that this information drives action for the team to really start managing and tackling these discrepancies.

 Example: If I’m managing my highest expenditure by only COGS, so many things can affect that.